RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 There are two major parts to running the :tt:`VSCode` server on a compute node and connecting to it from your laptop:

 :Part 1:
   You need to submit a Slurm job specific to VSCode.
-This starts, on a the assigned compute node, a user-specific sshd that is only available to that user.
+This starts, on the assigned compute node, a user-specific sshd that is only available to that user.
 :Part 2:
   You need to configure your laptop VSCode client to communicate with this job's sshd.
 Once set up properly, VSCode's